AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ### 4. Tailwind Is Bloated

-**Edit** ({%- include date.html date="2021-03-12" -%}): I'm wrong here.
+**Edit** ({%- include date.html date: "2021-03-12" -%}): I'm wrong here.
 I should have done more research into Tailwind to understand that it is in fact *not* as slow as I originally thought.
 I've kept the original writing below for transparency.

 Tailwind uses [PurgeCSS](https://purgecss.com/), which removes any unused styles from your compiled stylesheet.
 The Tailwind docs [note the following](https://tailwindcss.com/docs/optimizing-for-production):